ajindal36/Facial-Expression-Recognition/README.md

 # Facial Expression Recognition
-It is made using CNN, Tensor flow, haar cascade, Numpy and cv2
+It is made using CNN,cascade classifier, Numpy and cv2

 ## REQUIREMENTS